jaretburkett/react-global-hooks/README.md

 ### Using Global States

-Each global state has 3 primary methods `set`, `get`, `use`.
+Each global state has 4 primary methods `set`, `get`, `use`, `useValue`.

 `set` allows you to set a new value for the global state. eg. `myState.set('hello world')`

 `get` returns the current global state value. eg `myState.get()` .
-This will return a cloned version of the state value, and not a pointer to the actual value.
+This will return the current value of the state.
+You can optionally pass a boolean to this method to clone the value, `myState.get(true)`, which will return a copy of the value instead of a pointer to the value object.
 Note: Using this method to get a value will not trigger an update within a react component.
-For that, you will need to use the `use` method.
+For that, you will need to use the `use` or `useValue` method.

 `use` returns a two part array that works identicaly to React's `useState` method. eg `const [value, setValue] = myState.use()`.
-Ising this method in a react component will cause it to update if/when the state is updated.
+Using this method in a react component will cause it to update if/when the state is updated.

+`useValue` is similar to `use`, but only returns the value instead of an array of the value and a setter.
+This is useful when you have a react component that only needs to read and update the value, but will not change the value. eg `const value = myState.useValue()`.

 You use global states similarly to how you use the React hook `useState`.
 There are 2 methods.
 The first is using the `.use()` method of the global store.
 Such as.